-3 Resolution AFR/RC56/R4.
+2 Resolution AFR/RC56/R4.

-- 17. A draft legal review of the General Agreement on Trade in Services from a health policy perspective has been completed.
-Work is in progress on similar legal reviews of the Agreement on the Application of Sanitary and Phytosanitary Measures and the Agreement on Technical Barriers to Trade. - 18.
-The Bulletin of the World Health Organization in the May 2006 issue (volume 84(5)) focused on intellectual property rights and public health, and papers in the March 2007 issue (volume 85(3)) discussed health, foreign policy and trade.
-Technical briefing papers on intellectual property rights and access to medicines are being prepared. - 19.
-At its second session (Bangkok, 30 June 6 July 2007), the Conference of the Parties to the WHO Framework Convention on Tobacco Control decided to establish an intergovernmental negotiating body to draft and negotiate a protocol on illicit trade in tobacco products.
-The Negotiating Body's first session was held in Geneva from 11 to 15 February 2008. - 20.
-The Secretariat's second main response was developing tools and training materials, and holding training workshops.
+- 18. The Secretariat's second main response was developing tools and training materials, and holding training workshops.
 The Regional Office for the Eastern Mediterranean has, with UNDP and Third World Network, begun a project on intellectual property protection and HIV/AIDS.
 The project focuses on assessing national regimes with regard to intellectual property rights, infrastructure and procedures at the country level.
-An assessment tool has been developed and is being tested throughout the Region. - 21.
+An assessment tool has been developed and is being tested throughout the Region. - 19.
 WHO contributes a module on international trade in health services for the World Bank Institute's annual e-learning course on trade in services and international agreements.
 Several other courses were held, including, in Geneva, the WHO annual training course on health policy in a globalizing world, with input from WTO on the trade and health module.
 Various regional training courses on intellectual property were also held.
-WHO has also contributed a chapter on trade in health services in the World Bank's Handbook of International Trade in Services (published in November 2007). - 22.
-WHO is working with the World Bank, WIPO, WTO, UNCTAD, international experts and trade and health policy makers from 10 countries on a diagnostic tool kit and companion workbook on trade and health (due to be completed in 2008).
+WHO has also contributed a chapter on trade in health services in the World Bank's Handbook of International Trade in Services (published in November 2007). - 20.
+WHO is working with World Bank, WIPO, WTO, UNCTAD, international experts, and trade and health policy makers from 10 countries on a diagnostic tool kit and companion workbook on trade and health (due to be completed in 2008).
 An interregional meeting was held in the Regional Office for South-East Asia (New Delhi, 6-7 March 2007) in order to present preliminary findings of four country assessments.
-This work adopts a more systematic and broader approach to the linkages between trade and health. - 23.
+This work adopts a more systematic and broader perspective of the linkages between trade and health. - 21.
 Meeting country requests for support in specific trade and health issues was the focus of the third set of responses.
-Major actions included joint trade and health missions to Malaysia with WTO on liberalization of health services and to Viet Nam on accession to that body; support from the Regional Office for Africa to 21 of the Member States in the African Region in pursuing preliminary studies on trade in health services; and continued support to Member States in preparing grant applications for projects related to increased tobacco taxes and earmarking in the context of the Bloomberg Global Initiative to Reduce Tobacco Use. - 24.
-The Executive Board at its 122nd session noted the progress report.
+Major actions included joint trade and health missions to Malaysia with WTO on liberalization of health services and to Viet Nam on accession to that body; support from the Regional Office for Africa to 21 of the Member States in the African Region in pursuing preliminary studies on trade in health services; and continued support to Member States in preparing grant applications for projects related to increased tobacco taxes and earmarking in the context of the Bloomberg Global Initiative to Reduce Tobacco Use.